daltonschool/robotzombie/Chapter 4: "All in the Family".md

 Emily Cohen
 Nicky Cahill

   Still recovering from their lost man, the roboticists

+  THIS IS TRANSITION FROM CHAPTER 3

   They knew they couldn't hold out much longer.
 The zombies were approaching and although they did know the